 The standard credit period on sales of hydrocarbon products is 30 days.
 No interest is charged on the trade receivables for the first 30 days from the date of the bill of lading.
 Thereafter, interest is charged at Libor + commission per annum on the outstanding balance.
-There are some specific arrangements made with some clients where the payments are due in 180 days and where the interest charged is at Libor + 1.5%.

 Before accepting new customers, the Company assesses the potential customer's credit quality and defines the credit period and the guarantees required.
-The Company's largest customer has an open balance of \$58,578,932 as of December 31, 2020 (2019 - \$152,670,984).
-Its credit period is 180 days, interest is charged at the Libor rate + 1.5% and a letter of credit is required as a guarantee.
+The Company's largest customer has an open balance of \$27,272,760 as of December 31, 2022 (2021 - \$17,359,162).
+Its credit period is 30 days, interest is charged at the Libor rate + 3% and no letter of credit is required as a guarantee.